 - The Phayathai connection requires two transfers to get to Silom.
 At Phayathai, transfer to BTS Sukhumvit Line (bound for Bearing) and get off at Siam Station.
 Switch to BTS Silom Line (bound for Bang Wa) and alight at Saladaeng Station.

 If you’re staying in Khao San, you can get off at either station and just take a taxi.
 Fare shouldn’t exceed ฿60.

-If your hotel is in Silom area, here’s how to get there from Don Muang Airport.
+Don Mueang Airport is not yet connected to the Airport Rail Link, so the best way for now is by bus and MRT.
+If your hotel is in Silom area, here’s how to get there from Don Mueang Airport.